Günter Wyszecki

-Günter Wyszecki (1925 – June 22, 1985) was a German-Canadian physicist who made important contributions to the fields of colorimetry, color discrimination, color order, and color vision.
+Günter Wolfgang Wyszecki (November 08, 1925 – June 22, 1985) was a German-Canadian physicist who made important contributions to the fields of colorimetry and color vision.

-Education
+Education and personal life

 Wyszecki was born in Tilsit, East Prussia, Germany (today Sovetsk, Russia).
 He attended the Technische Universität Berlin where he was awarded a Dr.-Ing. degree, with a dissertation on normal and anomalous trichromacy.
 In 1953 he was awarded a Fulbright Scholarship and for a year joined Deane B. Judd at the Colorimetry and Photometry section of the U. S. National Bureau of Standards in Washington DC.
+He was married to Ingeborg Wyszecki, and had two children named Joana & Wolfgang.
+He became a naturalized Canadian citizen in 1961.